| Title: | Simple Multi-Threaded Task Queuing |

 Worker$clone(deep = FALSE)

-see if any of the R sessions associated with the Worker
+see if any of the R sessions associated with the Workers have crashed or

 stalled, and replace them as needed.